Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

 `password: <anything> `

-This approach works, because the sql statement that will be queried to the database will be partionally connected and, with that, we can enter the system:
+This approach works, because the sql statement that will be queried to the database will be partially connected and, with that, we can enter the system:

 ```sql
     SELECT id, name, eid, salary, birth, ssn, address, email,